 The app, created by the NZ Red Cross, is a useful source of information for everyday first aid and common emergency situations such as choking, asthma attack, head injury, heart attack.
 For emergency scenarios, the app provides brief information on how to manage the situation step-by-step, and allows you to call local emergency numbers from the app.
 Some scenarios have a short video on what to do and how to do it.
 For anyone wanting to learn first aid, the app has a learn section and a test section.
 The app also has a useful section on how to prepare for some common emergency situations such as earthquakes.
+For a more detailed description of the app, see Google Play or iTunes and for a detailed review, see Reviews.

 ✔ Once downloaded, no internet access is needed